Complete Middle School U.S. History Curriculum

 What the Lessons Are Like

 America the Beautiful is divided into 30 chronological units with five lessons each.
 You can complete the curriculum in one year by doing one lesson per day for 150 days during your school year.
-While this course is designed for children in grades five through eight, younger children can listen to the lessons and participate in suggested family activities.
+While this course is designed for middle school students, younger children can listen to the lessons and participate in suggested family activities.

 Your child can read the daily lessons independently, or you can read them aloud.
 The lessons are filled with color and black-and-white historical photographs, illustrations, and artwork.